vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 The [Component Spec][component_spec] will need updating to indicate these tags will need including.

+**Performace** - There is going to be a performance hit when emitting these metrics.
+Currently for each batch a simple event is emitted containing the count and size of the entire batch.
+With this change it will be necessary to scan the entire batch to obtain the count of source, service combinations of events before emitting the counts.
+This will involve additional allocations to maintain the counts as well as the O(1) scan.

 #### `component_received_event_bytes_total`

 This metric is emitted by the framework [here][source_sender], so it looks like